superGekFordJ/resume-studio/docs/ai/dynamic-content-generation.md

 To bypass this platform limitation, we inverted the responsibility.
 Instead of asking the AI to return a complex object that the platform struggles to validate, we ask it to return a **simple object containing a JSON-escaped string**.

-The end-to-end flow is as follows:
+The end-to-end flow, exemplified by `generateResumeFromContext`, is as follows:

 1.  **Dynamic Instruction Generation (`AIDataBridge.buildSchemaInstructions`)**:
     *   This method queries the `SchemaRegistry` to get all available section schemas.